EVERYTHING YOU WANTED TO KNOW ABOUT LOG MANAGEMENT BUT WERE AFRAID TO ASK

 - Press Windows+ S to search and type “Event”

 An event viewer will be open.
 There you will find your windows logs.
 Similarly every device or application, either it is windows or cisco router creates logs.

 But now the main challenge is to manage and understand these logs.
-If you go through these logs you will find it bit complex and in unmanaged form so there are some tools which use to create ALERTS, WARNING and REPORT on these logs EX: RSA SA, IBM Q-RADAR etc. You also can investigate through these tools on the basis of some in-built or customized rules.
+If you go through these logs you will find it a bit complex and in the unmanaged form so there are some tools which use to create ALERTS, WARNING, and REPORT on these logs EX: RSA SA, IBM Q-RADAR, Splunk, etc. You also can investigate through these tools on the basis of some in-built or customized rules.

 SIEM A Single View of Your IT Security

-SIEM is about looking at what’s happening on your network through a larger lens than can be provided via any one security control or information source.
+SIEM is about looking at what’s happening on your network through a larger lens that can be provided via any one security control or information source.

 - Your Intrusion Detection only understands Packets, Protocols & IP Addresses

 - Your Endpoint Security sees files, usernames & hosts